abdu95/data-analysis-1-XLA/README.md

 Task1: Team project.
 Data analysis 1
 Pizza dataset

 Data in this set were collected online from different pizza places in inner Budapest and outer Budapest, which contain prices of 32cm margherita pizza and of 0.5L beverage.
+As Pepsi, Cola, Sprite, Canada Dry is offered in the Soft Drinks category in many pizzerias and their prices are almost same, we included them in one variable called beverages.
+In some other pizzerias, some other type of soft drinks and 0.5l beers were available.
+Therefore, we decided to include them also as a beverages to this variable

 There are 44 places found, 22 from inner Budapest and the other 22 from outer Budapest.